 Epoxy resin types generally have the best characteristics with respect to higher hardness and lower viscosity, less heat generation during curing and better edge retention.
 Adequate time should be allowed to ensure that the material is fully cured before proceeding.
 Epoxies often take a considerable period of time after initial 'setting' to develop full hardness.
-It is often advisable to use low-temperature oven curing expoxies, as these cure more quickly and tend to be harder than room temperature cured materials.conductive fillers are available for cold mounting systems.
+It is often advisable to use a low-temperature oven for curing epoxies, as these cure more quickly and tend to be harder than room temperature cured materials.
+Notice that conductive fillers are available for cold mounting systems.

 Characteristics of Cold Mounting:

-Non-conductive mounts must be covered with adhesive conductive tape or coated with a conductive medium (the sample area can be masked if sputter coating, or using an evaporator.
+Non-conductive mounts must be covered with adhesive conductive tape or coated with a conductive medium.
+The sample area can be masked if sputter coated or coated using an evaporator.
 Aluminium foil or glass cover slips are useful for this purpose.
 Note: many adhesive metal tapes have non-conductive adhesive, so the use of carbon/silver conductive paint may be required at seams.
 Whilst very thin films of carbon can be tolerated on the sample, the ideal is that the sample surface should be bare.